MikAoJk/advent-calendar/README.md

-## Christmas calendar
+## Advent calendar
-A simple website for a Christmas calendar
+A simple website for a Advent calendar

 ## Technologies
 * Yarn